datastax/csharp-driver/CONTRIBUTING.md

 ##### CCM

-To run the integration tests you need [ccm](https://github.com/pcmanus/ccm) on your machine and make the ccm commands accessible from command line path.
+To run the integration tests you need [ccm][ccmrepo] on your machine and make the ccm commands accessible from command line path.
 You should be able to run `> cmd.exe /c ccm help` using command line on Windows or `$ /usr/local/bin/ccm help` on Linux / macOS.

 ##### Simulacron

-To run most of the integration tests you also need [simulacron](https://github.com/datastax/simulacron):
+To run most of the integration tests you also need [simulacron][simulacronrepo]:

-1. Download the latest jar file [here](https://github.com/datastax/simulacron/releases).
+1. Download the latest jar file [here][simulacronreleases].
 2. Set `SIMULACRON_PATH` environment variable to the path of the jar file you downloaded in the previous step.

 Simulacron relies on loopback aliases to simulate multiple nodes.
 On Linux or Windows, you shouldn't have anything to do.
 On MacOS, run this script: